September 1 - Friday

 exterior grounds house the War Victory Monument and displays of Korean People’s

-Army Hero Equipment and captures equipment from the US military, including the
+Army Hero Equipment and captured equipment from the US military, including the

 USS Pueblo.
 Central to the understanding of the country today and highlight of